 - D6 Lived here continuously (other than being away for holidays, in hospital etc.).
 If respondent has lived in address more than once (e.g., has returned after being away at college etc.), the relevant date is the beginning of their current spell of residence. - D8 Own job only.
-Exclude cases where people have moved because of spouse's employment. - D14 If the respondent is separated, but not legally separated, they are coded as married here and separated on the Household Grid. - D14 Now includes two new codes, Code 6 'In a civil partnership' and Code 7 'or have a dissolved civil partnership'. - D17 Code one only.
-If respondent says more than one applies ask him/her to choose which single description best applies.

-D18 Full-time course only.
+Exclude cases where people have moved because of spouse's employment. - D14 If the respondent is separated, but not legally separated, they are coded as married here and separated on the Household Grid. - D17 Code one only.
+If respondent says more than one applies ask him/her to choose which single description best applies. - D18 Full-time course only.
 Exclude courses under 3 months.